KaosesBanerlord/KaosesWages/README.md

-# KaosesWages
+# KaosesProjectiles
-kaoses wages for bannerlords
+kaoses projectioles for bannerlords